NoahZinsmeister/web3-webpacked/README.md

 ```

 ## Usage
-- `window.w3w.initializeWeb3([config])`: Initialize web3 in your project.
+- `w3w.initializeWeb3([config])`: Initialize web3 in your project.
 See above for more details.
-- `window.w3w.getWeb3js()`: Returns a [web3js](https://web3js.readthedocs.io/en/1.0/) instance (web3@1.0.0-beta.34).
+- `w3w.getWeb3js()`: Returns a [web3js](https://web3js.readthedocs.io/en/1.0/) instance (web3@1.0.0-beta.34).
-- `window.w3w.getAccount()`: Returns the current default account.
+- `w3w.getAccount()`: Returns the current default account.
-- `window.w3w.getNetworkId()`: Returns the current network id as a `Number`.
+- `w3w.getNetworkId()`: Returns the current network id as a `Number`.
 Possible values: `1`, `3`, `4`, or `42`.
-- `window.w3w.getNetworkName([networkId])`: Returns the name of a network (defaults to the current network).
+- `w3w.getNetworkName([networkId])`: Returns the name of a network (defaults to the current network).
 Possible values: `Mainnet`, `Ropsten`, `Rinkeby`, or `Kovan`.
-- `window.w3w.getNetworkType([networkId])`: Returns the type of a network (defaults to the current network).
+- `w3w.getNetworkType([networkId])`: Returns the type of a network (defaults to the current network).
 Possible values: `PoW` or `PoA`.
+- `w3w.getContract(ABI[, address, options])`: Returns a web3js Contract object.
-- `window.w3w.signPersonal(messageHash)`: Signs a 32-byte hash with the current default account per [this article](https://medium.com/metamask/the-new-secure-way-to-sign-data-in-your-browser-6af9dd2a1527).
+- `w3w.signPersonal(messageHash)`: Signs a 32-byte hash with the current default account per [this article](https://medium.com/metamask/the-new-secure-way-to-sign-data-in-your-browser-6af9dd2a1527).
 Returns the signing address, message hash, and signature.
 The returned signature is guaranteed to have originated from the returned address.
 Note: the hex string is garbled in the MetaMask UI, (it's interpreted as a utf-8 string).
-- `window.w3w.signTypedData(typedData)`: Signs typed data with the current default account per [this article](https://medium.com/metamask/scaling-web3-with-signtypeddata-91d6efc8b290).
+- `w3w.signTypedData(typedData)`: Signs typed data with the current default account per [this article](https://medium.com/metamask/scaling-web3-with-signtypeddata-91d6efc8b290).
 Returns the signing address, message hash, and signature.
 The returned signature is guaranteed to have originated from the returned address.
-- `window.w3w.etherscanFormat(type, data[, networkId])`: Returns an [Etherscan](https://etherscan.io/) link to a given `transaction` or `address` (defaults to the current network).
+- `w3w.etherscanFormat(type, data[, networkId])`: Returns an [Etherscan](https://etherscan.io/) link to a given `transaction` or `address` (defaults to the current network).
-- `window.w3w.networkErrorName`: The name of the error thrown when the injected web3 instance is on an unsupported network.
+- `w3w.networkErrorName`: The name of the error thrown when the injected web3 instance is on an unsupported network.
-- `window.w3w.libraries.`
+- `w3w.libraries.`
   - `eth-sig-util`: Exposes the [eth-sig-util](https://github.com/MetaMask/eth-sig-util) package.
   - `ethereumjs-util`: Exposes the [ethereumjs-util](https://github.com/ethereumjs/ethereumjs-util) package.

 ## Note
-To ensure that your code is accessing the most up-to-date variables, be sure not to hard code values like the `web3js` instance, the default `account`, the current `networkId`, etc. Instead, call functions like `window.w3w.getWeb3js()` on demand, whenever you need a `web3js` instance.
+To ensure that your code is accessing the most up-to-date variables, be sure not to hard code values like the `web3js` instance, the default `account`, the current `networkId`, etc. Instead, call functions like `w3w.getWeb3js()` on demand, whenever you need a `web3js` instance.
 The exception to this rule is if you are displaying e.g. the current account to the user in an HTML element.
 In such cases, be sure to include logic in your handlers that update static elements appropriately.